-There are different types of hyperpigmentation which falls in anyone of the following categories, according to their causes;
+There are different types of hyperpigmentation which fall in any one of the following categories, according to their causes:

-- Post Inflammatory Hyperpigmentation (PIH): the causes of this type of hyperpigmentation include injury to the skin due to burns, psoriasis, acne lesions, skin friction and sometimes even due to the application of some skin care treatments.
-Usually, this condition eliminates with the activation of skin regeneration system but can take many months.
+- Post Inflammatory Hyperpigmentation (PIH): the causes of this type of hyperpigmentation include injury to the skin due to burns, psoriasis, acne lesions, skin friction and sometimes even due to the application of some skincare treatments.
+Usually, this condition eliminates the activation of the skin regeneration system but can take many months.
 Hyperpigmentation treatment works quite effectively on PIH.

 - Lentigines: This condition is also referred to as liver or age spots.
-With progressive ageing, these spots become more visible but ageing is not directly responsible for their appearance.
+With progressive aging, these spots become more visible but aging is not directly responsible for their appearance.
 These are caused primarily due to excessive exposure to UV rays.

 - Skin picking

-- Medications like antibiotics, hormone and anti-seizure medications.
+- Medications like antibiotics, hormones, and anti-seizure medications.